nextflow-io/website/content/blog/2023/the-state-of-nextflow-and-kubernetes.md

 One of my first contributions was a “[best practices guide](https://github.com/seqeralabs/nf-k8s-best-practices)” for running Nextflow on Kubernetes.
 The guide has helped many people, but for me it provided a map for how to improve K8s support in Nextflow.
 You see, Nextflow was originally built for HPC, while Kubernetes and cloud batch executors were added later.
 While Nextflow’s extensible design makes adding features like new executors relatively easy, support for Kubernetes is still a bit spotty.

 So, I set out to make Nextflow + K8s great!
 Over the past year, in collaboration with talented members of the Nextflow community, we have added all sorts of enhancements to the K8s executor.
-In this blog post, I’d like to show off all of these improvements in one place, and highlight a few more improvements that are in the works.
+In this blog post, I’d like to show off all of these improvements in one place.
+So here we go!

 ## New features

-### Submit tasks as K8s Jobs
+### Submit tasks as Kubernetes Jobs

 *New in version 22.05.0-edge.*